netket/netket/docs/api/operator.md

 ### Continuous space operators

-This is a list of operators that you can define on {class}`~netket.hilbert.ContinuousHilbert` spaces.
+This is a list of operators that you can define on {class}`~netket.experimental.hilbert.ContinuousHilbert` spaces.

 ```{eval-rst}
 .. currentmodule:: netket.operator